Nazzekax/students_performance/README.md

-# students_performance
-For this task, I worked on a Student Performance Analysis project using Python and data analysis libraries.
-The objective was to create, explore, analyze, and visualize student performance data in order to identify meaningful academic insights and trends

-1️⃣ Dataset Creation

-Created a dataset containing student information, including Student ID, Student Name, Department, Attendance Percentage, Marks Obtained, and Semester.
-Generated over 50 student records across multiple departments to simulate a real academic environment.

-2️⃣ Data Exploration

-Loaded and managed the dataset using Pandas.
-Examined dataset structure, data types, and overall quality.
-Checked for missing values and generated descriptive statistics to better understand the data.

-3️⃣ Performance Analysis

-Calculated the average marks obtained by students.
-Identified the highest and lowest performers.
-Conducted department-wise performance analysis to compare academic results across departments.
-Extracted the Top 10 performing students based on their marks.

-4️⃣ Attendance vs Marks Analysis

-Investigated the relationship between attendance percentage and academic performance.
-Calculated the correlation between attendance and marks to determine how attendance may influence student success.

-5️⃣ Data Visualization
-Created multiple visualizations to present findings clearly:
- Bar Chart – Department-wise average performance
- Pie Chart – Distribution of students across departments Histogram – Marks distribution
- Line Chart – Student marks trend

-🛠️ Technologies Used:
-• Python
-• Pandas
-• NumPy
-• Matplotlib
-• Jupyter Notebook / Google Colab

-💡 What I Learned:
-This project strengthened my practical skills in data analysis and visualization.
-I gained hands-on experience in:

-Working with structured datasets using Pandas.
-Performing exploratory data analysis (EDA).
-Extracting meaningful insights from raw data.
-Understanding correlations between variables.
-Presenting analytical results through effective visualizations.
+# Student Performance Analysis

+## Overview

+This project was developed as part of my Data Science Internship.
+The goal of the project is to analyze student performance data using Python and identify meaningful insights through data exploration, statistical analysis, and visualization.

+The project demonstrates the use of data analysis libraries such as Pandas, NumPy, and Matplotlib to work with educational data and present findings in a clear and understandable way.

+---

+## Dataset

+The dataset contains information about students, including:

+* Student ID
+* Student Name
+* Department
+* Attendance Percentage
+* Marks Obtained
+* Semester

+A sample dataset with 50+ student records was generated for analysis.

+---

+## Project Objectives

+The main objectives of this project were:

+* Perform exploratory data analysis (EDA)
+* Check dataset quality and missing values
+* Calculate key performance metrics
+* Analyze department-wise student performance
+* Examine the relationship between attendance and marks
+* Identify top-performing students
+* Create visualizations to communicate insights effectively

+---

+## Data Exploration

+The following steps were performed during data exploration:

+* Loaded the dataset using Pandas
+* Displayed dataset information
+* Checked for missing values
+* Generated descriptive statistics

+---

+## Data Analysis

+Several analytical tasks were completed:

+### Average Marks

+Calculated the average marks obtained by all students.

+### Highest and Lowest Marks

+Identified the highest and lowest scores in the dataset.

+### Department-wise Performance Analysis

+Compared average marks across different departments.

+### Attendance vs Marks Analysis

+Calculated the correlation between attendance percentage and marks obtained.

+### Top 10 Performing Students

+Identified the top-performing students based on academic results.

+---

+## Data Visualization

+The following visualizations were created:

+### Bar Chart

+Shows average marks by department.

+### Pie Chart

+Displays the distribution of students across departments.

+### Histogram

+Illustrates the distribution of marks.

+### Line Chart

+Shows student marks trends.

+---

+## Technologies Used

+* Python
+* Pandas
+* NumPy
+* Matplotlib
+* Jupyter Notebook / Google Colab
+* GitHub

+---

+## Key Learnings

+Through this project, I gained practical experience in:

+* Exploratory Data Analysis (EDA)
+* Data Cleaning and Validation
+* Statistical Analysis
+* Data Visualization
+* Working with Pandas DataFrames
+* Extracting meaningful insights from raw data